 Version Date Description

-1.0 1.0 22/12/2020 Final
+1.0 22/12/2021 Final

-1.1 4/09/2023 Update new website links
+1.1 4/09/2023 New Website Links

 Disclaimer

 Energex Distribution Annual Planning Report is prepared and made available solely for information purposes.
 While care was taken in the preparation of the information in this report, and it is provided in good faith, Energex accepts no responsibility or liability (including without limitation, liability to any person by reason of negligence or negligent misstatement) for any loss or damage that may be incurred by any person acting in reliance on this information or assumptions drawn from it, except to the extent that liability under any applicable Queensland or Commonwealth of Australia statute cannot be excluded.